andrewcooke/bnum/README.md

 Python has an official Enum type,
 [described in PEP 435](http://www.python.org/dev/peps/pep-0435/).
-The code used to implement that is
-[currently on BitBucket](https://bitbucket.org/stoneleaf/ref435) and was used as the basis for Bnum.
+The code expected (by me, at least) to implement that is [currently on BitBucket](https://bitbucket.org/stoneleaf/ref435) and was used as the basis for Bnum.